-We can offer global bespoke guiding, and with our extensive knowledge and great contacts we can help organise expeditions to all corners of the world.
+We also offer global bespoke guiding, and with our extensive knowledge and great contacts we can help organise expeditions to all corners of the world.

 What's not included